simbo1905/root-objects/README.md

 simple queries and logic in the service classes to either honour or break a lock.
 The service class could easily audit that the user had asked to break a lock.
-If you do let people override pessimistic locks then you should also use optimistic locking to stop user overwriting each others changes.
+If you do let people override pessimistic locks then you should think about also use optimistic locking to stop users overwriting each others changes without being aware of it.

 ### See Also